Emotional issues such as worry and stress cause more than half of all sleep-related problems.

 Every time the wake/sleep cycle is altered, it takes time for the body and cortisol levels to normalize.
 Chronic lack of sleep is strongly associated with decreased immunity, impaired glucose tolerance, and decreased alertness and concentration.

-My insomnia therapy is focused on treating the emotional issues and reactions to stress that cause sleep problems which are key breaking the vicious cycle of insomnia and helping you to regain your most natural and restorative sleep pattern.
-This therapy customized to work with your lifestyle so that changes are easily accepted creating long lasting change.
+r most natural and restorative sleep pattern.
+This therapy is customized to work with your lifestyle so that changes are easily accepted creating long lasting change.

 Sleep patterns affect all aspects of life including relationships.